Eugene Field, Missouri Poet and News Reporter

 Have you ever heard of “Wynken, Blynken, and Nod”?
-If you’re like most people, you’ll recognize those names and realize that they have something to do with… sleep.
-Eugene Field wrote a whole poem about “Wynken, Blynken, and Nod” and how they “sailed off in a wooden shoe.”
+You likely recognize those names and realize that they have something to do with… sleep.
+Eugene Field (1850-1895) wrote a whole poem about “Wynken, Blynken, and Nod” and how they “sailed off in a wooden shoe.”
 He called it “Dutch Lullaby.”
-It is his most famous poem but he wrote dozens of others which were also very popular.
+It is his most famous poem, but he wrote dozens of others which were also very popular.

 He had trouble finding a career and holding onto money.
-Finally, he met Julia Comstock, got married and put her in charge of all his paychecks.
-Everything got better after that.
+Finally, he met and married Julia Comstock, and placed her in charge of all of his paychecks.
+Everything improved after that.
 He found his place working as a newspaper reporter and later wrote a gossipy column for the Chicago Daily News about people, parties, art, and books.

 His poems for children were, by far, his most lasting legacy, though.
-Throughout the US there are at least 30 elementary schools named after him.
+Throughout the US, at least 30 elementary schools are named after him.

-Eugene Field’s childhood home was turned into a museum with exhibits about his life and, most appropriately, about children’s toys.
-The Eugene Field House & Toy Museum is located in St. Louis, Missouri.
+Eugene Field’s childhood home at 834 South Broadway in St. Louis, Missouri, was turned into The Field House Museum with exhibits about his life and, most appropriately, about children’s toys.

-This is the first stop on our Missouri Trail!
+This is the second stop on our Missouri Author Adventures Trail.

 Rebecca Blake Beech